-The Farmers Markets are in full swing and bursting with amazing fresh produce.
+The farmers markets are in full swing and bursting with amazing fresh produce.
 The highlight for me are the ripe, colorful and juicy heirloom tomatoes.
 This tasty, savory tart is made with a simple crust combining butter and crème fraîche.
-The crust can be made a day ahead and be refrigerated overnight.
-The filling is a delicious combination of heirloom tomatoes and manchego cheese, a popular Spanish sheep’s milk cheese with a tangy, nutty flavor profile.
-A slice of this galette served warm with a lightly dressed mixed green salad, makes a perfect summertime lunch.
+The crust can be made a day ahead and refrigerated overnight.
+The filling is a delicious combination of heirloom tomatoes and manchego cheese, a popular Spanish sheep’s milk cheese with a tangy, nutty flavor.
+A slice of this galette served warm with a lightly dressed mixed green salad is a perfect summertime lunch.

-- 1 cup all-purpose flour, plus more for your work surface
+- 1 cup all-purpose flour plus extra for your work surface

-- 1/2 teaspoon sea salt or other course salt, plus more for salting the tomatoes
+- 1/2 teaspoon Kosher salt or sea salt plus more for salting the tomatoes

 - 1 teaspoon baking powder

-- 1 stick (1/4 pound) unsalted butter, chilled and cut into 1/2 inch pieces
+- 1 stick (1/4 pound) cold unsalted butter cut into 1/2 inch pieces

-- 1/3 pound semi-hard sheep’s milk cheese, such as manchego cheese, cut into thin slices
+- 1/3 pound semi-hard sheep’s milk cheese such as manchego, cut into thin slices

-Bake the galette until it’s golden brown, about 30-40 minutes.
+- Bake the galette until it’s golden brown, about 30-40 minutes.
 Let it cool on a rack before cutting.
 Garnish with micro greens or your favorite fresh herbs.
-Serves 4-6.